Talk to Shari on Whatsapp

 Life eventually took her somewhere entirely different: the theatre.

-Grazia spent years travelling across Italy with a well-known theater company, moving from stage to stage.
+Grazia spent years travelling across Italy with a well-known theatre company, moving from stage to stage.
 It was a life defined by rhythm, intensity, travel and applause.
-It was also where she met her husband, a technician within the same company.
-They loved their life, until the pandemic brought everything to a halt.
+It was also where she met her husband Oscar in Rome, then an artist working within the same world.

 Return to rhythm

-People didn’t only eat.
+People did not only come to eat.
 They asked to learn.

 And so it grew.